crate/services-docs/docs/tutorials/edge/index.rst

 Details
 =======

-The process of getting CrateDB Edge running is far easier than it may seem, thanks to the support for Edge deployment built into the CrateDB Cloud Console, our own web UI.
+The process of getting CrateDB Edge running is supported by the CrateDB Cloud Console.

 Even so, there are some steps involved, and some requirements have to be met in order for it to work.
 This section of the documentation intends to serve as an